The full story

 Here is a list of the four technologies that changed my life.
-All are forward-looking and a good experience for the developer.
-The development is fast and they help me respect the deadlines.

-Since my first job, I fell in love with Django.
+From my first job, I fell in love with Django.
 It is my default choice to build full-stack applications or provide APIs.

 It is the technology that I have been carrying with me for several years and I hardly see it as replaceable.
 Python is making giant leaps in terms of performance and resources.
 Rust is giving a huge boost and I am convinced that in the next few years, Python will be a good place where to stay.